 Douglas J. Smillie is a shareholder and Chair of the Firm’s Litigation Group.
 Mr. Smillie’s practice includes commercial litigation and trials, bankruptcy and creditors rights, shareholder disputes and business litigation, non-competition and trade secrets, media law and employment litigation.

 The impact of COVID-19 continues to be felt throughout the economy, with a collapse of demand in basically every consumer-facing industry, including restaurants, hotels, airlines, gas stations, and non-grocery retail stores.
-These problems flow through the economic food chain, with storefronts unable to pay landlords, who in turn have trouble paying their lenders.
-They may […]
+These problems flow through the economic food chain, with businesses unable to pay landlords.
+Many businesses have questions about how to handle payments to […]